rails/rails/guides/source/configuring.md

 * `config.active_record.has_many_inversing` enables setting the inverse record when traversing `belongs_to` to `has_many` associations.

+* `config.active_record.destroy_later_job` allows specifying the job that will be used to destroy the record in background.
+It defaults to `ActiveRecord::DestroyJob`.

 * `config.active_record.queues.destroy` allows specifying the Active Job queue to use for destroy jobs.
 It defaults to `:active_record_destroy`.

 The MySQL adapter adds one additional configuration option: